Eventyrlysten

 The audience for Eventyrlysten is adults (25+) who are struggling with mental health and day-to-day fatigue that can become overwhelming in our productivity obsessed western society.
 This audience was chosen after researching the rising reports of burnout, loneliness and isolation young adults feel as ‘the reality’ of working life sets in.
 However, the overarching message of the memoir is that joy is found in simplicity, connection (with self, nature and community) and is available in daily doses if we change our approach to it, which is a message open to any audience that’s looking for it.

 To tie the project to my personal story and encourage others to embrace the joy of Norway, I decided to create a piece that was inspired by my own travel journals.
-This is reflected in the size of the book, the paper stock selected to make it and the image treatment and styling.
-My favourite detail is using GF Smiths seaweed based Notpla as the area I lived in was called 'Tangstad' and Tang is Norweigan for seaweed)
+This is reflected in the size of the book which is modelled on softback,lined A5 notebooks found in airport bookstores.
+The paper stock (Gmund Blocker Perfect White 100gsm) was chosen for its crisp white tone that emulated the arctic theme of the travel journal and each page is french folded to prevent any bleeding through in the pagination.
+In addition, my favourite detail is using GF Smiths seaweed based Notpla paper stock for the outer cover, as the area I lived in was called 'Tangstad' and 'Tang' is Norwegian for seaweed.

 I wanted both a feeling of nostalgia and excitement to come from this book so that it reflected my personal journey but also inspired others to adopt some of the concepts for themselves.
-As a result the type was styled to replicated the feel of a memory book or travel guide.
-In particular the use of a monospaced type reversed on black was selected to feel like labels used to categorise photos.
+As a result the type was styled to replicate the feel of a memory book or travel guide.
+In particular the use of a monospaced type reversed on black was selected to feel like Dymo labels embossed on tape.
+This furthered the analogue, nostalgic theme of the book encouraging less screentime.

-I also use typefaces from Scandinavian type foundries (Letters From Sweden) throughout as a way to bring the clean, functional yet characterful nature of Scandinavian design into the piece.
+I also used typefaces from Scandinavian type foundries (Letters From Sweden) throughout as a way to bring the clean, functional yet characterful nature of Scandinavian design into the piece.

 The book is an exploration of Scandinavian concepts that are introduced with section dividers and followed with an explanation of the words' meaning.
 Throughout the project I was reminded that my stay in Lofoten was ultimately one of the biggest adventures of my life so far.
 For this reason it is titled 'Eventyrlysten' which means 'adventurous' or the 'joy of adventure'.